xsynaptic/synaptic-lightroom-presets/readme.md

-# SYNAPTIC LIGHTROOM PRESETS 0.3
+# SYNAPTIC LIGHTROOM PRESETS 0.31

 This is a collection of presets for Adobe Lightroom 4+ that I regularly use in my post-processing workflow.
+In the spirit of the open source software movement I am sharing them freely.
+Enjoy!

 ## INSTALLATION

-Download these presets and copy them to your Lightroom presets folder.
+Download these presets and copy them to your Lightroom 4+ presets folder.
 If you don't know where it is, try this help file: http://helpx.adobe.com/lightroom/kb/preference-file-locations-lightroom-4.html

+If you are upgrading I would recommend deleting the entire Synaptic Presets folder and reinstalling rather that overwriting files.
+I sometimes delete or rename existing presets.

 ## USAGE